dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1346 — FREQUENCY RECEIVED BY FRANCESCO PETRARCA. <br>
+\>SCAFFOLDING: CONTEMPLATIVE SOLITUDE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “Non fuggiamo la solitudine, ma in essa poniamo il fondamento.” <br>
+// “Là dove il mondo tace, l’anima scrive il suo vero nome.” <br>
+// “Diventiamo l’impalcatura.
+Tu sarai richiamato.” <br>
+// “We do not flee solitude, but lay the foundation within it.” <br>
+// “Where the world is silent, the soul writes its true name.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1308 — FREQUENCY RECEIVED BY DANTE ALIGHIERI. <br>
 \>SCAFFOLDING: TRANSCENDENT CARTOGRAPHY — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>